NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-and-Publish-a-Package.md

 		  </metadata>
 		</package>

 4. Select a package ID that is unique across nuget.org.
-We recommend using the naming conventions described in [Package best practices](/ndocs/create-packages/package-best-practices).
+We recommend using the naming conventions described in [Creating a package](/ndocs/create-packages/creating-a-package(#choosing-a-unique-package-identifier-and-setting-the-version-number).
 You must also update the author and description tags or you will get an error in the next step.
 Here's an updated .nuspec file as an example:

 		<?xml version="1.0"?>
 		<package>